HMC and underdamped Langevin united in the unadjusted convex smooth case: Overview

-Our second main contribution is a dimension-free Wasserstein convergence rate to equilibrium for the chain in the general convex smooth case, namely when $0<m\leqslant \na^2 U\leqslant L$ but $\na^2 U$ is not necessarily constant.
+\new{Motivated by the results in the Gaussian case,} our second main contribution is thus a dimension-free non-asymptotic Wasserstein convergence result for the chain in the general \new{strongly} convex smooth case, namely when $0<mI_d\leqslant \na^2 U\leqslant LI_d$ but $\na^2 U$ is not necessarily constant (to be clear, here we mean the long-time convergence of the chain towards its biased equilibrium; by contrast, the convergence of the bias to zero as the step-size goes to zero does depend on the dimension, as we discuss below).
 In practice, this is a restrictive framework which is not much general than the Gaussian case, but the main point is that it means the results are robust in the sense that they do not rely on explicit formulas as in the specific Gaussian case.
-It can also be thought for multi-modal targets as a way to quantify the sampling of a local mode.
-For these reasons, and because it is convenient to get explicit bounds (in particular in terms of the dimension) this framework has been used in the literature to compare different samplers \cite{Chatterji1,durmus2019,DoucetHMC,dalalyan1,Dwivedi,Dwivedi2,SSZ,MangoubiSmith,ChenVempala,BouRabeeSchuh} etc. (of course the non-convex case has also drawn much interest, but this is not the topic of the present work so that we refer the interested reader to e.g. \cite{BouRabeeEberle,BouRabeeSchuh} and references within).
+It can also be thought for multi-modal targets as a way to quantify the sampling of a local mode (a positive lower bound on $\na^2 U$ holding on some balls around the local minimizers of $U$, where the chain spends most of its time between transitions from one mode to another).
+For these reasons, and because it is convenient to get explicit bounds (in particular in terms of the dimension) this framework has been used in the literature to compare different samplers \cite{BouRabeeSchuh,Dwivedi2,ChenVempala,Chatterji1,dalalyan1,DoucetHMC,durmus2019,Dwivedi,MangoubiSmith,SSZ}, etc. (of course the non-convex case has also drawn much interest, but this is not the topic of the present work so that we refer the interested reader to e.g. \cite{BouRabeeEberle,BouRabeeSchuh,MonmarcheHMCentropic} and references within).
 In fact, our result is a way to revisit similar results such as \cite{MonmarcheSplitting} (for $K=1$) or \cite{HMC,Holmes2014,Pidstrigach} (for $K=O(\delta^{-1}),\eta=0$), i.e. we show that the Langevin and HMC samplers can be treated in a unified framework, in a single computation.
 Besides, the method is the same as in previous works, namely it relies on the synchronous coupling of two chains.
 A slight difference with all previous works except \cite{MonmarcheSplitting,BouRabeeSchuh} is that, similarly to those two works, we establish the long-time convergence of the discrete-time Markov chain toward its equilibrium (independently from the question of the numerical bias on the equilibrium) instead of combining the long-time convergence of the continuous-time ideal process toward the true target with a numerical error analysis to get non-asymptotic efficiency bounds (but not convergence rates) for the discretised chain.
 As explained in \cite{MonmarcheSplitting}, this different approach is motivated by the theoretical discussion in \cite{QinHobert} on the difficulties of obtaining convergence rates for discretized Markov chains which scale correctly with the time-step.
-Also, that way, we avoid the question of distinguishing whether the limit continuous-time process as $\delta\rightarrow 0$ is the Langevin diffusion \eqref{eq:EDScontinuousLangevin2} or an ideal HMC process where the Hamiltonian dynamics is solved exactly.
+More importantly, that way, we avoid the question of distinguishing whether the limit continuous-time process as $\delta\rightarrow 0$ is the Langevin diffusion \eqref{eq:EDScontinuousLangevin2} or an ideal HMC process where the Hamiltonian dynamics is solved exactly.

 Moreover, in this part, we consider possibly a stochastic gradient variant of the algorithm, namely the (exact) acceleration step in the Verlet scheme \eqref{Verlet} is replaced by